-Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP ê ê ê PSHE lessons include all students Pupils have access to a school nurse on a referral basis through the Early help Hub.
-Risk assessments and safety policies are in place to ensure all children are safe within the school.
-Resilience is promoted through competitive sports events available to all where appropriate.
-Celebration assembly held each week sharing Golden awards and outside achievements Mindfulness School Council Mental health focus Christopher Winter project Yoga Club If appropriate intervention groups to help self-esteem issues are available.
-Bereavement counselling can be sought upon request.
-Socially Speaking Brighter Smiles Draw and Talk TACs, Early Support meetings and Assess, Plan and Review meetings are supported by a range of agencies as approriate.
-Additional support for pupils can be requested through The Early Help Hub Students with specific medical conditions have an individual health care plan.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP • TACs, Early Support meetings and Assess, PSHE lessons include all students • If appropriate intervention groups to Pupils have access to a school nurse on a help self-esteem issues are available.
+Plan and Review meetings are supported by referral basis through the Early help Bereavement counselling can be sought a range of agencies as approriate.
+Additional support for pupils can be requested Hub. upon request.
+Risk assessments and safety policies are in Socially Speaking through The Early Help Hub • Students with specific medical place to ensure all children are safe within Brighter Smiles conditions have an individual health care the school.
+Draw and Talk Resilience is promoted through competitive plan. sports events available to all where appropriate.
+Celebration assembly held each week sharing Golden awards and outside achievements Mindfulness School Council Mental health focus Christopher Winter project Yoga Club